Parameterized Complexities of Dominating and Independent Set Reconfiguration: Introduction

 \paragraph*{Dominating set reconfiguration} The dominating set reconfiguration problem is similar to the independent set reconfiguration problem, but in this case all sets in the sequence must form a dominating set in the graph.
-This again gives a PSPACE-complete problem \cite{Ito12ea}.
+This again gives a PSPACE-complete problem \cite{Ito12ea}, even for simple graph classes such as planar graphs and classes of bounded bandwidth \cite{HIMNOST16}, see also \cite{BDO19}.
 We define the parameterized problems \textsc{Dominating Set Reconfiguration}, \textsc{Timed Dominating Set Reconfiguration} and \textsc{Binary Timed Dominating Set Reconfiguration} similarly as their independent set counterparts, again parameterized by the number of tokens.
-Since \textsc{Dominating Set} is $W[2]$-complete and \textsc{Independent Set} is $W[1]$-complete (parameterized by `the number of tokens'), it may be expected that the reconfiguration variants also do not have the same parameterized complexity.
-Indeed, \textsc{Timed Dominating Set Reconfiguration} is $W[2]$-hard when it is moreover parameterized by the length of the sequence \cite{MNRSS17}.

-We show that the picture is otherwise the same as for independent set. \begin{theorem} \textsc{Dominating Set Reconfiguration} is XL-complete. \textsc{Binary Timed Dominating Set Reconfiguration} is XNL-complete. \textsc{Timed Dominating Set Reconfiguration} is $W[2]$-complete when moreover parameterized by the length of the sequence. \end{theorem} It was already known that \textsc{Timed Dominating Set Reconfiguration} is XNLP-complete \cite{BGNS21}.
-We give the proof of Theorem \ref{thm:dominating_main} in Appendix \ref{app:DS}.
-A summary of our results can be found in Table \ref{tab:picture}.
+Since \textsc{Dominating Set} is $\mathrm{W}[2]$-complete and \textsc{Independent Set} is $\mathrm{W}[1]$-complete (parameterized by `the number of tokens'), it may be expected that the reconfiguration variants also do not have the same parameterized complexity.
+Indeed, it is known that \textsc{Timed Dominating Set Reconfiguration} is $\mathrm{W}[2]$-hard when it is moreover parameterized by the length of the sequence \cite{MNRSS17}.
+We complement this result by showing that is belongs to $W[2]$ (Section~\ref{section:ds-w}), and show that the picture is otherwise the same as for \textsc{Independent Set}: \textsc{Dominating Set Reconfiguration} is $\XL$-complete (Section~\ref{section:ds-xl}), \textsc{Timed Independent Set Reconfiguration} is $\XNLP$-complete (Section~\ref{section:ds-xnlp}), and \textsc{Binary Timed Dominating Set Reconfiguration} is $\XNL$-complete (Section~\ref{section:ds-xnl}).